Nicolas-Ferreira/design-patterns-in-python/README.md

 * Observer is an intrusive approach: an observable must provide an event to subscribe to
 * Subscription and unsubscription handle with addition/removal of items in a list
 * Property notifications are easy; dependent property notifications are tricky

+### State
+State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
+It appears as if the object changed its class.

+Motivation:
+*